Jianf-Wang/NP-SemiSeg/README.md

 We release the neural processes header (np_head.py) for semi-supervised semantic segmentation, and how it is used is shown in the two segmentation frameworks, namely U2PL and AugSeg.

-Please download pretrained ResNet-50 and datasets at first.
-They can be found in the original U2PL and AugSeg repos.
-Here we provide download links for convenience.
+Please download pretrained resnet50.pth and datasets at first.
+The datasets can be found in the original [U2PL](https://github.com/Haochen-Wang409/U2PL#readme) and [AugSeg](https://github.com/ZhenZHAO/AugSeg) repos.
+Here we provide download links of resnet50.pth for convenience.

 ResNet-50: